cmeeren/Faqt/README.md

 If you would like to help make the automatic subject name functionality more robust, please raise an issue.
 You can find the relevant code in [SubjectName.fs](https://github.com/cmeeren/Faqt/blob/main/src/Faqt/SubjectName.fs).

+### Why do I have to use `Should(())` inside an assertion chain?

+This is due to how subject names are implemented, and the solution was chosen as the lesser of several evils.
+The details are probably boring, but in short, when an assertion fails, Faqt needs to know the chain of assertions encountered in the source code.
+This is stored in thread-local state.
+This state has to be reset when a new assertion chain starts.
+This is done in `Should()`.
+However, that would ruin the subject name for assertions after subsequent `Should()` calls in the chain.

+Alternative solutions would either require making the assertion syntax more verbose (e.g. by enclosing entire assertion chains in some method call, or wrapping them in a `use` statement in order to reset the thread-local state or avoid it entirely), or make the subject name inference incorrect in many more cases (e.g. by removing the tracking of the encountered assertion history altogether, thereby only giving correct subject names up to the first assertion of any given name in a chain).

 ### Why not FluentAssertions?